flutter/website/src/content/resources/faq.md

 [Project IDX][], currently in beta, is an AI-assisted workspace for full-stack, multiplatform app development in the cloud.
-IDX also supports Flutter.
+IDX supports Dart and Flutter.
 For more information, check out the [Project IDX Getting Started][] guide.

 [Project IDX]: https://idx.dev/